Snowfable/home-ed-resources/index.md

 ## The Kids Should See This
 Wide range of cool educational videos.
 [See this.](https://thekidshouldseethis.com)

+## The Virtual Fossil Museum
+Fossils across geological time presented in multiple contexts of geological history, the tree of life, paleobiology and evolution.
+The Virtual Fossil Museum is an educational resource providing an ever-growing extensive collection of fossil images.
+[Excavate here.](http://www.fossilmuseum.net)

 ## Tinkercad
 All kinds of making.
 [Make here.](https://www.tinkercad.com)